This refrigerator dill pickle recipe is easy and produces crunchy dills with the perfect balance of vinegar, garlic, and dill.

 Instructions

-• Slice Cucumber into ½" rounds.
+• Slice cucumber into ½" rounds.
 Place cloves of garlic in a glass jar (or jars).

 • Layer dill and cucumbers and pour cooled brine over the cucumbers.